-Barnaby ran with his hands covering his head for fear the storm woman might rain down upon him an unknown wrath from above.
+Levi ran with his hands covering his head for fear the storm woman might rain upon him an unknown wrath from above.
 He weaved in and out, not sticking to a straight course to make hitting him more difficult.

-He didn’t dare make an attempt to look over his shoulder to see if the “evil” thing pursued him.
-To turn would slow him down and to see it, whatever it may be, might cause him to fall.
-Once in the dirt he would either be overtaken or would lack the will through sheer terror to stand once again and run.
+He didn’t dare attempt to look over his shoulder to see if the “evil” thing pursued him.
+To see it, whatever “it” may be, might cause him to fall.
+Once in the dirt he would either be overtaken or lack the will through sheer terror to stand once again and run.
 He thus put his legs on auto pilot and willed them to mechanically flee.

-Barnaby’s greed and selfishness angered him.
+Levi’s greed and selfishness angered him.
 He had entered the woods in search of only a story but within mere seconds the possibility of riches overcame him.
-Within seconds he became no different than all the others who had entered the woods in search of gold before him and the storm woman was watching.
+Within seconds he became no different than all the others who had entered the woods in search of gold before him and the storm woman watched.

 Her appearance above the trees must have always coincided with an individual’s credible attempt to retrieve the gold.
-In Barnaby’s case, he knew right where it rested and could have uncovered it in a few hours.
-Why she protected it Barnaby could not figure but for the moment he did not care.
-At the moment he valued his life more than any treasure.
+In Levi’s case, he knew right where it rested and could have uncovered it in a few hours.
+Why she protected it Levi could not figure but for the moment he did not care.
+Presently he valued his life more than any treasure.

-He fled back towards White’s creek and the beach.
-After having come from that direction, he knew he would not get lost and he knew to where he could flee.
-Even in this short amount of time however the trees appeared different as though the smaller ones had already grown and when he arrived on the beach, all evidence of his foot steps had vanished.
+He fled towards White’s creek and the beach because he knew the path and where to hide.
+Even in this short amount of time however the trees appeared different.
+The smaller ones had already grown and when he arrived on the beach, all evidence of his footsteps had vanished.
 He breathed so hard he did not realize the storm woman’s screeching wail had stopped.

 He turned slowly, afraid he might see her above the trees staring at him with menacing eyes but she had vanished.
 He heard nothing and not even a leaf stirred.
-All had become so quiet that he could his heartbeat thumping in his ears.
+All had become so quiet he heard his heartbeat thumping.

-Barnaby sat down in the sand trembling with fear, his eyes darting in every direction as they looked for a new threat to emerge.
+Levi sat in the sand trembling with fear, his eyes searching in all directions for a new threat to emerge.
 He took deep breaths to calm himself, but he still shook.
 He had felt naked and vulnerable running through the woods like a scared child while the Storm Woman floated above him.
-Where did she go he wondered?
+Where did she go?
 Why did she disappear?
-He kept scanning his surroundings wondering if she might burst from the shadow of the woods or the thick of the marsh with a blood curdling cry.
+He continued scanning his surroundings anticipating she might burst from the shadow of the woods or the thick of the marsh with a blood curdling cry.

 No occurrence he had witnessed thus far had shaken his courage to so great an extent.
 He didn’t know whether to stand and prepare for flight or sit and try to avoid detection.
 His emotions ran wild and he couldn’t formulate a sound decision in his head.
-He looked upward with dread.
-He saw nothing and he sensed perhaps that scaring him away satisfied her.
+With a sick feeling in his body he glanced at the sky.
+He saw nothing and sensed perhaps that scaring him away satisfied her.
 She would not return unless he sought out the treasure again.
-That’s what he hoped for at least but he knew she watched from the darkness.
+That’s at least what he hoped for but he knew now she watched from the darkness.

-The boy’s body he pulled from the bay as well as all the others that floated ashore were gone and Barnaby wondered what had become of them in their time?
+The boy’s body he pulled from the bay and all the others that had floated ashore disappeared and Levi wondered what became of them in their time?
 Were they left for the scavengers or given a decent burial?
-Did the piratical sailors even deserve such charity?
-After witnessing their vile conduct in the woods, Barnaby would have to say “no”.
+Did the pirates even deserve charity after such heinous acts?

-He felt sorry for Mary as she wept over the death of her husband William but Barnaby frowned when he thought of all the husbands she may have killed during her life of piracy.
+He felt sorry for Mary as she wept over the death of her husband, William but Levi frowned when he thought of all the husbands she may have killed during her life of piracy.
 Did she not receive just punishment for their deaths?

-The gentle breeze soothed Barnaby and he speculated whether he should wait out the night on the peaceful beach until morning.
-A skeletal soldier had attacked him, two pirates had shot at him, and a screaming apparition above the trees howled at him.
+A gentle breeze soothed Levi and he speculated whether he should wait out the night on the peaceful beach until morning.
+A skeletal soldier had attacked him, two pirates had shot at him, and a screaming apparition above the trees tore his heart.
 He had experienced more terror in the past hour than he had encountered his whole life.

-He lay back on the cool sand, not caring too much about getting it in his hair, and stared at the stars.
-He wanted the night to end and thought about sleeping to make it go quicker, but he worried he might wake up with a sword in his chest or to find himself buried up to his neck in the sand.
-He sat up and decided it best not to get too comfortable for fear of falling asleep.
+He lay on the cool sand, not caring too much about getting it in his hair, and stared at the stars.
+He wanted the night to end and thought about sleeping to make it pass quicker, but he worried he might awake with a sword in his chest or buried neck deep in the sand.
+He sat up and decided it best not to get too comfortable.